0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Sizzle/Sizzle.md

 ### The WinRM situation
 We first validate the creds for `amanda` with `crackmapexec` via SMB and they work.

-So we try WinRM next but end up with a weird error message:
+So we try WinRM after but end up with a weird error message:

 ![cme-smb-yes-winrm-no](cme-smb-yes-winrm-no.jpg)

 at this moment, I wasn't quite sure what to do.
 So I moved on to try other things.

 ### Domain Enumeration With BloodHound.py
-*Since I didn't have code execution,* I turned to the python version of `BloodHound` to do enumeration with all collection methods:
+*Since I didn't have code execution,* I turned to the **Python** version of `BloodHound` to do enumeration with all collection methods:

 ![bloodhound-py](bloodhound-py.jpg)